 1910.
 Crossing over to the other side of Gloucester Street is #6 Taylor & Sons, a butcher’s shop & slaughter house.
 The shop was between the Volunteer Inn and what is now the opticians #7 in Corn Market.
 It was sold to Carter’s in 1959 (see below) and remained a butcher’s until 1987.

 Early 1930s. #7-10.
 On the left is #7 White Bros.
 Mr George White was first recorded in London St in 1844 and then in 1854 in Gloucester St and he was listed as a hair cutter and perfumer.
 At this time it is two brothers doing the hairdressing but there is also a ladies hairdressing salon on the first floor.
 Next is #8 Wyles Bros. boot and shoe shop; they were one of the oldest continuous businesses in Faringdon for some time.
 This shop was first recorded as the Leeds & Leicester Shoe Company and later they changed their name to Wyle’s and finally closed in the 1970s.
-The building was renovated in 1982 (pink house in 2nd photo) possibly when it became Harpers Estate Agent.
-Next is #9 a little private house, then comes Mr Yeatman, who used to advertise as a breeches maker, outfitter and tailor.
-He was first recorded in 1895.
+The building was renovated in 1982 (pink house in 2nd photo) possibly when it became Peter Edwards & Co who were Chartered Accountants.
+Next is #9 a little private house, then comes #10 H.E.
+Yeatman’s, which used to advertise as a breeches maker, outfitter and tailor and was first recorded in 1895.
 One of the traps in front of the buildings is Mr Viner’s from Smokedown Farm who is in town shopping with his wife.
 The 2nd photo from 1982 shows #9 with the blue wall has at some time been converted into a shop, here owned by Hyslops (optician) who also owned #10.